Dream Finders Homes (NASDAQ:DFH) Shares Gap Up to $18.10

-Dream Finders Homes, Inc. (NASDAQ:DFH) gapped up prior to trading on Monday .
+Dream Finders Homes, Inc. (NASDAQ:DFH) shares gapped up prior to trading on Monday .
 The stock had previously closed at $18.10, but opened at $18.82.
-Dream Finders Homes shares last traded at $18.65, with a volume of 903 shares changing hands.
+Dream Finders Homes shares last traded at $18.65, with a volume of 903 shares.

-A number of research analysts have issued reports on DFH shares.
-Zacks Investment Research raised shares of Dream Finders Homes from a “strong sell” rating to a “hold” rating in a report on Tuesday, January 11th.
-Bank of America assumed coverage on shares of Dream Finders Homes in a research report on Monday, November 8th.
-They set a “neutral” rating for the company.
-Six equities research analysts have rated the stock with a hold rating, Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $19.50.
+DFH has been the topic of a number of research reports.
+Zacks Investment Research raised shares of Dream Finders Homes from a “strong sell” rating to a “hold” rating in a research note on Tuesday, January 11th.
+Bank of America began coverage on shares of Dream Finders Homes in a research report on Monday, November 8th.
+They set a “neutral” rating on the stock.
+Six analysts have rated the stock with a hold rating, According to data from MarketBeat, Dream Finders Homes has an average rating of “Hold” and a consensus price target of $19.50.

 Dream Finders Homes, Inc operates as a holding company for Dream Finders Holdings LLC that engages in homebuilding business in the United States.
 The company designs, builds, and sells single family attached and detached homes in Jacksonville, Orlando, Denver, the Washington DC metropolitan area, and Austin, as well as in Charlotte and Raleigh.